AirPods vs. $80 alternative: are they any good?

 Battery life is pretty good on both

-The AirPods gave me 5 hours of listening time from the buds and 24 hours of total charge time in the case.
-Anker's earbuds gave me a little more than 5 hours listening time from the buds, probably because I didn't have to crank the volume up as loud.
+The AirPods gave me five hours of listening time from the buds and 24 hours of total charge time in the case.
+Anker's earbuds gave me a little more than five hours listening time from the buds, probably because I didn't have to crank the volume up as loud.
 But you get slightly less overall battery life, with the case giving 20 hours total charge.

 For half the price, the Anker Soundcore Liberty Air are incredible value for money compared to the AirPods and you get most of the features from the more expensive earbuds, with few compromises.
 If you're on a tight budget but want an AirPod-like experience, consider this a great option.